Current-induced molecular dissociation: Topological insulators as robust reaction platforms

 where $ \bm{\Gamma}_\alpha = \left(\bm{\Sigma}^a_\alpha-\bm{\Sigma}^r_\alpha\right)/2 i$ represents the escape rate through the $\alpha$ lead, and $\bm{\Sigma}^r_\alpha(\bm{\Sigma}^a_\alpha)$ is the $\alpha$-lead contribution to the total retarded (advanced) self-energy.
 The general expression for the retarded Green's function is given by:

-Given the infinite-dimensional Hilbert space associated with the contacts, a direct calculation of the above Green's function matrix results unfeasible.
-Nevertheless, an effective Hamiltonian $\bm{H}_\tf{eff}$ can be obtained by including the retarded self-energy corrections $\bm{\Sigma}^r_\alpha$ which account for the presence of the leads.
-The calculation of the self-energies exploits the translational invariance within the leads, yielding a fast decimation procedure \cite{lopez1985,calvo2013}.
+where $\bm{H}_\tf{sys}$ denotes the central system Hamiltonian including the substrate, the molecule, and the interaction between them. $\bm{\Sigma}^r = \bm{\Sigma}^r_\tf{L}+\bm{\Sigma}^r_\tf{R}$ is the retarded self-energy correction due to the contacts, whose calculation exploits the translational invariance within the leads, yielding a fast decimation procedure \cite{lopez1985,calvo2013}.

 The system's density matrix is thus expressed as: